- Run by South Devon and Torbay Clinical Commissioning Group and Torbay Culture, in collaboration with health, care and culture partners

 The innovation focused on improving the physical, mental and social wellbeing of two groups of people – those with chronic obstructive pulmonary disease (COPD) and children with lower-level mental health problems – through community-based arts and culture programmes.

-Evaluation has shown that the arts-based interventions have the potential to offer greater choice of self-management interventions to patients living with long-term conditions; empower people to take better care of themselves; and offer attractive and enjoyable strategies for self-management.
+Evaluation has shown that the arts-based interventions have the potential to offer a greater choice of self-management interventions to patients living with long-term conditions; empower people to take better care of themselves, and offer attractive and enjoyable strategies for self-management.

 Results of the project in schools show a slight reduction in overall stress post-intervention, with some children showing marked improvement and reduced risk of mental health disorder.